The Consequences of Confession

 My Efforts/God's Results

-I realized this when I was a child too.
-When I began writing on problems like the pollution caused by the black smoke spewing out of my school chimney, and dead fish in filthy waterways, my camera and other expensive tools of the trade went missing.
+It was a strategy I realized has been used by many who simply had no other way to survive.
+I realized when I began writing on problems like the pollution caused by the black smoke spewing out of my school chimney and dead fish in filthy waterways, my camera and other expensive tools of the trade went missing, so discretion is advised, but not dishonesty.

 I wasn't the only person in our neighborhood challenged during these years.
 My next door neighbor complained of a man taking pictures of her in the Gas Station bathroom, but when I was offended, I couldn't even remember what happened next, so we were in a kind of bind.

 Some people perceive sobriety to be a journey back home, but for me, it became a trip to parts unknown.
-When I was prevented from reuniting with my family, and my communications online were disrupted, I worked to make my amends online, and encountered problems that predated me.
-For example: My grandfather was a preacher from North Minneapolis who was also Missionary in China, and my father flew a Cutlass stationed on the USS Ticonderoga during the Korean Conflict.
-And, after my parents were married we were stationed in Germany during the reconstruction after WWII.
+When I was prevented from reuniting with my family, and my communications online were disrupted, I worked to make my amends online.

 Adding to these challenges, while I operated my father's carpet cleaning business, he wrote a cold war novel describing a conspiracy to sabotage Russian Oil Industry investments in the Caribbean Basin by selling them useless land rights.
 So, I had to face the fact that online, I needed to make amends for problems that resulted all over the world as a result of efforts to promote Christianity in China and Democracy in Korea.